weaponsforge/reusables/README.md

-A set of common reusable workflows
+## reusables

+The reusables code repository contains common reusable GitHub Actions workflows frequently used by Node-related apps.
+They are available on call from `workflow_call`.

 ## Workflows